terhorst/scrm.github.io/index.md

   ([md5](./releases/releases.md5),
   [sha512](./releases/releases.sha512)).
   Due to a problem with gcc, you need to manually specify a random seed when using these binaries.
-Also, consider using the R package.
+Alternatively, consider using the R package.
 * __Mac__: Please compile _scrm_ from the source package above (or use the R package).
 * Using [__docker__](https://www.docker.com): Use the image
   [paulstaab/scrm](https://registry.hub.docker.com/u/paulstaab/scrm).